Algerian popular resistance against French invasion: Resistance movements during the French conquest of Algeria

 The French conquest of Algeria took place between 1830 and 1903.
-In 1827, an argument between Hussein Dey, the ruler of the Deylik of Algiers, and the French consul escalated into a naval blockade, following which France invaded and quickly seized Algiers in 1830, and seized other coastal communities.
+In 1827, an argument between Hussein Dey, the ruler of the Deylik of Algiers, and the French consul escalated into a naval blockade of Algiers, following which France invaded and quickly seized Algiers in 1830, and seized other coastal communities.
 Amid internal political strife in France, decisions were repeatedly taken to retain control of the territory, and additional military forces were brought in over the following years to quell resistance in the interior of the country.

 Mitidja Resistance

 When the Algerian capital fell to the French army on 7 June 1830, a new phase of modern Algerian history began, the period of French colonialism.

 This is because the fall of the Deylical rule led to a political vacuum and as a result, both political and military leaders appeared in the countryside of the Mitidja region and took upon themselves the task of confronting the French occupation.

 The Mitidja is a large plain surrounding the Algerian capital of Algiers.
 The prospects of French occupation relied on the control of this area as it was a strategic entry into the Algerian interior.
 The Mitidja resistance was the first armed popular resistance of Algerians against the French presence, which was generalized throughout the country and continued until the beginning of the 20th century.